Configure structured output for LLMs

 {"role": "system", "content": "You are a helpful assistant.
 Always reply in this JSON format: {\"color\": string}"}

-, a vLLM-specific parameter that restricts the model's output to a set of predefined choices during generation.
+Set the structured_outputs parameter of the vLLM engine to choice mode to restrict the model's output to a set of predefined choices during generation.

 This is especially useful for classification tasks, form field selection, or any situation where the response must match one of a few allowed values.